Jon-Ervin/Forum/README.md

 > Same program but with Pin Post Feature.

-> New column added in post table ( see forumdb.txt inside PIN POST Table folder ).
+> New column added in post table ( see forumdb.txt inside PIN POST Forum folder ).